mrigankvashist/100-Days-of-Java/README.md

 - ### Find Element In An Array:
 Required to check if d number exists in the array a and at what index (0 based).
 If found print the index, otherwise print -1.

+- ### Bar Chart:
+Print a bar chart representing value of arr a

+- ### Sum Of Two Arrays:
+Add the numbers represented by two arrays and print the arrays